Rescue from bootloop

 Malicious modules

-If the above methods cannot rescue your device, it is highly likely that the module you installed has malicious operations or has damaged your device through other means.
+If the above methods cannot rescue your device, it is very likely that the module you installed has malicious operations or has damaged your device through other means.
 In this case, there are only two suggestions:

-1. Wipe the data and flash the official system.
+- Wipe the data and flash the official system.

-2. Consult the after-sales service.
+- Consult the after-sales service.